Comment on page

 In the above postcard, you'll notice that the file that you are sending to Lob is actually 4.25" x 6.25" instead of 4" x 6".
 This extra space is what we call the Bleed Area.
-The Bleed Area is included to ensure that artwork gets printed to the edge.
-The artwork gets printed with slightly larger dimensions than the actual card and is subsequently trimmed down in production.
+The Bleed Area is included in postcards and self-mailers to ensure that creatives get printed all the way to the edge.
+This is because the creative gets printed with slightly larger dimensions than the actual card area and is subsequently trimmed down in production.
 Backgrounds and graphics should be extended into the Bleed Area.
-If they don't extend into the Bleed Area, it can result in a white or unprinted border on the edge of the postcard.
+If they don't extend into the Bleed Area, it can result in a white or unprinted border on the edge of the postcard or self-mailer.

 The Trim Zone captures the finished size of a mail piece, which will result from the printer trimming down a larger sheet of paper.
 Artwork that extends into the Bleed Area will be trimmed down to the size of the actual mail piece.